Updated 19 June, 2019 to include further information in Steps 7, 9 & 10.

 Parental controls are one of these grey areas that vary from one device to another.
 In some instances it may refer to the use of software to monitor online activity, the ability to use blacklists on a router to prevent access to specific websites, the ability to control access to the internet for specific periods of time, or any combination of these.

 With all that in mind there are several steps that can be taken to improve parental controls on routers.
 In conjunction with using DNS filtering, you may want to prevent access to a specific site not covered by the DNS providers classification.
 In this instance the only way to do this is by using the blacklist function on your router.
-This is a relatively simple thing to do, here again Google should be able to provide you with the information on how to do this.
+For example you may want to block access to sites like ASKfm (a site that has been linked in the media to cyber bullying) or Reddit (a site where a veritable cornucopia of porn can be accessed by turning off the NSFW (Not Suitable For Work) filter in the Settings).
+Here again Google should be able to provide you with the information on how to do this.

 You may also want to make use of the router option to restrict access to the internet during specific times, which can be done using the firewall settings on your router.
 One potential use of this could be to shut down access to the web for predefined periods to stop teenagers from having marathon all-night online gaming sessions.
 The downside to this is that it will also prevent you from binge watching Netflix or other streaming services into the small hours, but seeing as you should be leading by example then it’s a small sacrifice to make.
 Once again Google should be able to help you figure out how to configure the firewall settings on your router for this purpose.